gazarenkov/backstage-operator/README.md

 Local Database (PostgreSQL) is created by default, to disable
 spec:
   skipLocalDb: true
-This way third party DB can teorethically be configured.
+This way third party DB can theorethically be configured.
 TODO: It just requires some changes in Backstage appConfig (I think), because it only expects either in-container SQLite or MySQL.
 TODO: should we consider using in-container SQLite for K8s deployment as well (single container deployment)?